-This chapter describes the Message ID and Correlation ID patterns supported in AquaLogic Service Bus for JMS request-response and describe how AquaLogic Service Bus uses these patterns to interoperate with Java API for Remote Procedure Call (JAX-RPC) Web Services.
-Examples and known limitations are also provided.
+This section describes the Message ID and Correlation ID patterns supported in ALSB for JMS request-response and describe how ALSB uses these patterns to interoperate with Java API for Remote Procedure Call (JAX-RPC) web services.
+Examples are also provided.

-The following sections are included in this chapter:
+The following topics are included: